MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 search.appverid:
 - MOE150
 - MET150
-description: "Retention labels in Office 365 can help you take the right actions on the right content.
-With retention labels, you can classify data across your organization for governance, and enforce retention rules based on that classification.
-You can also use retention labels to implement records management across Office 365."
+description: "Use retention labels to classify data across your organization for governance, and enforce retention rules based on that classification.
+You can also use retention labels to implement a records management solution for Microsoft 365."
 ---

 # Overview of retention labels